Photo Advice & Guidance for Teledermatology

 2. e-RS A&G Pathway (using the ‘PhotoSAF’ feature in the Consultant Connect App)

-Clinicians use the ‘PhotoSAF’ feature on the Consultant Connect App to take IG-compliant images on their personal smartphones or iPads (the images are saved to a secure cloud and are NOT saved to the device.
+Clinicians use the ‘PhotoSAF’ feature on the Consultant Connect App to take IG-compliant images on their personal smartphones or iPads.
+The images are saved to a secure cloud and are NOT saved to the device.
 In areas where this is enabled, the photos and a PDF summary can also be automatically sent to your NHS email address with the patient’s NHS number.
 The images can also be accessed via your desktop, and downloaded via a secure cloud and can be uploaded to e-RS for referral or advice.

 Dorset Project: ‘Transforming Healthcare Through Innovation’